 Absolutely!
 Simply double or triple the recipe and mix together in a pitcher.
 When it’s time to serve, shake over ice and top with sparkling water.

-A great way to change up the recipe is to muddle in fresh herbs or chilis (such as jalapenos) in the cocktail shaker before adding in the juice and tequila.
+If you’re looking to change up the recipe a great way to do that would be to muddle in fresh herbs or chilis (such as jalapenos) in the cocktail shaker before adding in the juice and tequila.
 You can also try infusing your tequila by letting it steep with orange rind, jalapenos, etc.

 With just 8 g of carbohydrates per serving, this guilt-free skinny margarita is going to be your new go-to cocktail recipe!
 Want more delicious cocktail recipes?
 Click here.
 Have blood oranges on hand?
 Try my Frozen Blood Orange Margaritas instead.